bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-hmac-verify-received
+babel-hmac-verify
-: A boolean flag indicating whether HMAC hashes in received Babel messages are required to be present and are verified.
-If this parameter is "true", received messages are required to have a valid HMAC hash.
+: A Boolean flag indicating whether HMAC hashes in incoming Babel packets are required to be present and are verified.
+If this parameter is "true", incoming packets are required to have a valid HMAC hash.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

+babel-hmac-apply-all:
+: A Boolean flag indicating whether this babel-hmac instance is to be used for all interfaces.
+If "true", this instance applies to all interfaces and the babel-hmac-interfaces parameter is ignored.
+  If babel-hmac-apply-all is "true", there MUST NOT be other instances of the babel-hmac object.
+  If "false", the babel-hmac-interfaces parameter determines which interfaces this instance applies to.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

 babel-hmac-interfaces:
 : List of references to the babel-interfaces entries this babel-hmac entry applies to.
-  If this list is empty, then it applies to all interfaces.
+This parameter is ignored if babel-hmac-apply-all is "true".
+  An interface MUST NOT be listed in multiple instances of the babel-hmac object.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").